-Grounded in Catholic Social Teaching, the Peace and Justice Committee serves to help parishioners link their faith to their lives as workers, consumers, and global citizens, striving to open up opportunities and issues which might otherwise be overlooked.
+Grounded in Catholic Social Teaching, the Peace & Justice Committee serves to help parishioners link their faith to their lives as workers, consumers, and global citizens, striving to open up opportunities and issues which might otherwise be overlooked.
 This committee helps to spotlight issues of worker rights, immigrant rights, non-violence, and racial justice including eradicating systemic, institutionalized, and individual acts of racism.
 We partner with other faith-based coalitions for meetings with legislators and participation in lobbying and other events.
 In the parish, the group helps facilitate speakers, letter-writing campaigns, and the formation of committees as needed.

 ALL ARE WELCOME!